emilyriederer/website/content/post/data-error-gen/index.md

 Unfortunately, consumers of analytical data may not always be familiar with the craft of data production (including data engineering, data modeling, and data management).
 Without an understanding of the general flow of data processing between collection and publication to a data warehouse, data consumers are less able to theorize about failure modes.
 Instead, similarly to blindly fitting models without an underlying theory, consumers may default to cursory checks of summary statistics without hypotheses for the kind of errors they are trying to detect or how these checks might help them.

-This post explores the DGP of system-generated data and the common ways that these processes can introduce risks to data quality[^3].
-Along the way, we will explore how this can lead to more principled analytical data validation.
+This post explores the DGP of system-generated data and the common ways that these processes can introduce risks to data quality.
+As we discuss data validation, we will make reference to the six dimensions of data quality defined by [DAMA](https://damauk.wildapricot.org/resources/Documents/DAMA%20UK%20DQ%20Dimensions%20White%20Paper2020.pdf): completeness, uniqueness, timeliness, validity, accuracy, and consistency.
+Along the way, we will explore how understanding how understanding key failure modes in the data production process can lead to more principled analytical data validation.

 The Four DGPs for Data Management
 ---------------------------------

-To better theorize about data quality issues, it's useful to think of four DGPs: the real-world DGP, the data collection/extraction DGP[^4], the data loading DGP, and the data transformation DGP.
+To better theorize about data quality issues, it's useful to think of four DGPs: the real-world DGP, the data collection/extraction DGP[^3], the data loading DGP, and the data transformation DGP.

 ![](dgp.png)